Top 10 AI Writing Tips for 2026

 7. Optimize Mobile AI Writing Workflows

-With more than 70% of professional content creators now doing at least some of their work on mobile devices, optimizing your mobile AI writing workflow has become essential in 2025.
+With more than 82% of professional content creators now doing at least some of their work on mobile devices, optimizing your mobile AI writing workflow has become mission-critical in 2026.
+The gap between mobile and desktop AI writing capabilities has essentially closed, with mobile-first AI assistants sometimes outperforming their desktop counterparts due to context-aware features.

 Here are my top mobile AI writing workflow tips: